 American Standard made and sold a lot of products over the years that used asbestos.
 As a mineral that resists heat and protects against fire, it was long important in manufacturing radiators, boilers, gaskets and sealants, plumbing products, and brake systems, both for automobiles and trains.

-Who Was at Risk of Asbestos Exposure?
+Who Was at Risk of Asbestos Exposure from American Standard?

 With so many industries served, American Standard’s asbestos exposure risks went far and wide.
-Workers for the company itself risked exposure from handling and making the products that contained asbestos.
+Workers for the company itself risked exposure from handling and making products that contained asbestos.

 Workers in many other industries used products supplied by American Standard, Trane, and Ingersoll Rand that contained asbestos.
 Some of the occupations at the greatest risk include: